JustinSDK/dotSCAD/docs/lib-ring_extrude.md

 - `shape_pts` : A list of points represent a shape.
 See the example below.
 - `radius` : The circle radius.
 - `angle` : Defaults to 360.
 Specifies the number of degrees to sweep, starting at the positive X axis.
+It also accepts a 2 element vector which defines the central angle.
+The first element of the vector is the beginning angle in degrees, and the second element is the ending angle.
 - `twist` : The number of degrees of through which the shape is extruded.
 - `scale` : Scales the 2D shape by this value over the length of the extrusion.
 Scale can be a scalar or a vector.
 - `triangles` : `"SOLID"` (default), `"HOLLOW"` or user-defined indexes.
 See [polysections](https://openhome.cc/eGossip/OpenSCAD/lib-polysections.html) for details.